Yang428/DPET/README.md

-# JCAT Tracker
+# DPET Tracker

-The main codes of the JCAT tracker will be available as soon as possible.
+The main codes of the DPET tracker will be available as soon as possible.

 ## Running Environments
 * Pytorch 1.1.0, Python 3.6.12, Cuda 10.0, torchvision 0.3.0, cudatoolkit 10.0, Matlab R2016b.